Air Koryo: Livery

-The Air Koryo livery consisted of a white and grey fuselage and a horizontal stripe in national colors along the windows dividing the upper and lower parts into white and grey respectively.
+The Air Koryo livery originally consisted of a white and grey fuselage and a horizontal stripe in national colors along the windows dividing the upper and lower parts into white and grey respectively.
 The Korean name Air Koryo is painted above the windows and a North Korean flag is painted on the vertical stabilizer.

 Now most of their planes are painted in new livery.
 It consists of a full white body and grey belly which are divided with a thin red stripe.
 The name of the airline is painted in Korean in front and in English in the middle with the North Korean flag and registration on the vertical stabilizer.

-In 2024, Air Koryo started changing its crane logo following Kim Jong Un's announcement, at the end of 2023, that North Korea will no longer seek reunification with South Korea.
+Following Kim Jong Un's announcement at the end of 2023 that North Korea will no longer seek reunification with South Korea, the carrier changed its crane logo in 2024.
 The old logo was a stylized crane whose wings resembled the Korean peninsula as a unified whole, while the crane wings of the new logo consist of tapered horizontal lines that no longer resemble the peninsula.